Tim Lincecum: Third World Series championship and no-hitters (2012–2015)

 With Tim Hudson joining the Giants in 2014, Lincecum fell to fourth in the Giants rotation to start the year.
 On May 12, Lincecum struck out 11 in 7 2/3 one-run innings as the Giants defeated the Braves 4–2.
 He had a no-hitter going against the Cubs on May 28 but was removed after five innings, partly because a blister was forming on his middle finger.
 The no-hitter lasted until the seventh, when John Baker recorded a hit against Jeremy Affeldt, but the Giants still won 5–0.
 On June 25, Lincecum pitched his tenth career complete game and second career no-hitter.
 It was his second against the Padres and the third no-hitter in the short history of AT&T Park.
 With his second no-hit performance against the Padres, Lincecum became the second player in MLB history to throw two no-hitters against the same team (joining Hall of Famer Addie Joss) and the first in Major League history to do it in back-to-back seasons.
 Against the Phillies on July 22, Lincecum inherited runners at second base and third base with only one out in the 14th inning of a game the Giants led 9–5 over the Phillies.
 Only the runner at third scored, as Lincecum recorded the final two outs.
 With the save, Lincecum became the fifth pitcher since 1976 to pitch a no-hitter and record a save in the same season, joining Matt Garza, Chris Bosio, Jerry Reuss, and John Candelaria.

 After posting a 9.49 ERA in six games from July 25 through August 23, Lincecum was replaced in the Giants rotation by Yusmeiro Petit.
 Bochy initially indicated that the move might only be for one start, but Lincecum would spend the rest of the season in the bullpen.
-On September 25, Lincecum threw two pitches, retiring Alexi Amarista to end the seventh inning, then became the pitcher of record as the Giants took the lead in the bottom of the inning.
-He won his 100th career game in a 9–8 victory over the Padres at AT&T Park.
-In 33 games (but only 26 starts), he had a 12–9 record, a 4.74 ERA, and 134 strikeouts in 155 2/3 innings pitched.
+On September 25 at AT&T Park, in a 9–8 comeback win over the San Diego Padres, Lincecum won his 100th career game and the Giants clinched a Wild Card berth.
+Every year the Giants won the World Series, they secured a playoff spot by defeating the San Diego Padres.
+Lincecum threw two pitches (the fewest total for a pitcher's 100th career win), retiring Alexi Amarista to end the seventh inning, then became the pitcher of record as the Giants took the lead in the bottom of the inning.
+In 33 games (26 starts), he had a 12–9 record, a 4.74 ERA, and 134 strikeouts in 155 2/3 innings pitched.